 - In formulating the design, extensive liaison was held with the NSW Roads and Traffic Authority; - Arising from this it is proposed to provide a principal entry/exit opposite Nyrang Street at the western end of the site with the four-way intersection so formed to be controlled by a new set of traffic signals; - A loop road is provided around the perimeter of the site leading to a large service area at the eastern end.
 Service vehicles will be able to exit directly from this left into Parramatta Road; - Two parking levels are proposed beneath the trading floor.
-The upper level is proposed to have a left-turn entry off Parramatta Road.
+The upper level is proposed to have a left-turn entry off Parramatta Road; - The proposed loading dock to the east of the site would be accessed via the new signalised intersection and the perimeter loop road.
+A tertiary exit-only access, in line with the existing site's driveway access, would provide access to Parramatta Road for service vehicles.